ReadAlongs/Studio/docs/advanced-use.rst

       message shown above: ``g`` and ``ʰ``.

 2. Once you have isolated the characters that are not being converted to eng-arpabet, you are ready to begin debugging the issue.
-Go through steps 3 - ? for each problematic character.
+Start at step 3 below for each problematic character.

 3. Our next step is to identify which mapping is converting the problematic characters incorrectly.
 Most of the time, the issue will